Consdata/kouncil/README.md

           port: 9094
           jmxPort: 5090
 ```
 This example assumes that broker does not require any kind of authentication to access JMX metrics - you only need to specify JMX port.
-If thats not the case, and JMX authentication is turned on, you can also specify JMX user and password:
+If that's not the case, and JMX authentication is turned on, you can also specify JMX user and password:

 ```yaml
 kouncil: